mauryaabhishek300/Student-Management-System/README.md

 🧩 Problem Statement

-Tracking attendance, test scores, timetables, and academic updates is difficult due to fragmented information systems.
+Tracking attendance, timetables, and academic updates is difficult due to fragmented information systems.
 Data is scattered across WhatsApp groups, notice boards, and verbal communication, leading to missed deadlines, low attendance issues, and poor communication between students and teachers

 🚀 Our Solution